Clara Luper: Legacy

 The Clara Luper Scholarship, a scholarship given by Oklahoma City University, has been awarded to a number of students every year.
 The scholarship is geared toward students of diverse backgrounds who have financial needs.
 The scholarship is meant to emphasize values that Clara Luper stood for, including community service, leadership, and education.

 Luper died of natural causes on June 8, 2011.
 She is survived by her three children, Calvin, Marilyn Luper Hildreth, and Chelle Marie.
 Luper is also survived by a sister, Oneita Brown; five grandchildren; eight great-grandchildren; and one great-great-grandchild.

 The Clara Luper Post Office Building, named in 2021, is located at 305 Northwest 5th Street in Oklahoma City.

+A granite marker was erected in her honor in Grayson, Oklahoma, next to the stone remains of the school she attended there.

 University of Oklahoma Clara Luper Department of African & African American Studies

 On March 7, 2018, University of Oklahoma President David L. Boren announced the naming of the Department of African and African American Studies in honor of longtime educator and civil rights leader Clara Luper, who made many contributions to diversity and inclusion efforts in Oklahoma.
 The announcement was made at the March 2018 meeting of the OU Board of Regents.

 “We honor Clara Luper as a trailblazer for human rights and as a symbol of the university’s commitment to equal opportunity for all people,” said OU President David L. Boren.